uspki/policies/certificate-policy.md

 Online Certificate Status Protocol (OCSP) Delegated responder certificates may be renewed.

 ### 4.6.2 Who may request renewal
-The Policy Authority shall request that CAs routinely process OCSP Delegated Responder certificate renewal requests at the time the original certificate is requested by the Administrator.
+The FPKIPA shall request that CAs routinely process OCSP Delegated Responder certificate renewal requests at the time the original certificate is requested by the Administrator.

 ### 4.6.3 Processing certificate renewal requests
 The CA shall verify that the OCSP Delegated Responder certificate expiration date shall not exceed 825 days from the date of initial certificate issuance.